-There is much benefit to independent learning:
+There are many benefits to independent learning:

 - 1. Develops self-motivation and self-discipline; - 2.
 Develops life skills such as time management; - 3.
-Allows for practice, where it is needed, of skills learned in the classroom; - 4.
-More rapid individual progress to be made.
+Allows for practice, where it is needed, of skills learned in the classroom;

+4. More rapid individual progress is to be made.